adnanoomerjee/MSc-Thesis/README.md

 # MSc-Thesis
-Morphology-Task Generalisation Using Hierarchical Control
+Hierarchical Control with Morphological Abstraction for Sparse Reward Tasks